aamining/Instagram_scaffold/README.md

 from: 'comments > form.html.erb

-to remove the user_id field which is waiting to be filled by user_id
+delete the user_id field which is waiting to be filled by user_id

 this sort of field generating by scaffold and are avoidable just by this way.